 Basic structure

-mzTab files can have four sections: The metadata section, the protein section, the peptide section, and the small molecule section (see ).
+mzTab files can have four sections: The metadata section, the protein section, the peptide section, and the small molecule section (see Figure 1).
 All of these sections are optional and may not be present in every file.

 Figure 1: Basic structure of an mzTab file.